autodataming/shadowsocks-manager/README.md

 Shadowsocks-Manager
 ===================

-Shadowsocks with multi user and traffic control.
+Shadowsocks with multi user and traffic control.Base on MEAN (Mongo Express Angularjs Nodejs).

 Notice
 ------
+The author just maintain [version 2](https://github.com/shadowsocks/shadowsocks-manager) .
-I am developing [version 2](https://github.com/shadowsocks/shadowsocks-manager), so the old version won't add any feature.
+But I will maintain the version 1.

 Dependencies
 ------------